 Information Technology

 IT underpins most aspects of modern business, creating a high demand for technology leaders who can oversee companies' computing strategies and digital operations.
-The BLS projects computer and information technology careers to grow 13% from 2020 to 2030.
+The BLS projects computer and information technology careers to grow by 377,500 openings annually from 2022-2032.

-An MBA in information technology combines business management knowledge with modern computing concepts, giving you the skills to integrate technology and business operations.
+An MBA in information technology combines business management knowledge with modern computing concepts, giving students the skills to integrate technology and business operations.
 Most programs cover advanced topics in management, organization, and other broadly applicable business concepts.
-You may also explore IT-related subjects like network administration, information security, and software architecture.
+Learners also often explore IT-related subjects like network administration, information security, and software architecture.

 Top MBA programs in information technology prepare graduates for a variety of mid- and high-level leadership positions.
 Given the widespread use of technology, professionals with this degree can typically pursue careers with many types of organizations.
 The highest-paying MBA careers, such as chief technology officer, often require significant experience.